 To determine the right size of the catheter for your individual needs, please be sure to consult with your prescribing healthcare professional, so that you can get a hassle-free experience with your intermittent catheters every time.

-Contact 180 Medical during our business hours by Live Chat or giving us a call at 1-877-688-2729 to speak to one of our trained, friendly specialists.
-We are happy to find the right catheter for your needs, and we can also verify your insurance for you to determine your catheter coverage.
+Contact 180 Medical on Live Chat or at 1-877-688-2729 to speak to one of our specialists.
+We are happy to find the right catheter for your needs.
+We can also verify your insurance for you to determine your catheter coverage.